-- if a station becomes inaccessible, or - when disruption causes the cancellation or alteration of train services, or - if delays to an Elizabeth line service cause our customers to miss their last accessible onward journey connection.
+- when disruption causes the cancellation or alteration of train services, or - if delays to an Elizabeth line service cause our customers to miss their last accessible onward journey connection.

 Additionally, sometimes when delays or disruption occur, or if accessible assets are out of use (such as lifts or manual boarding ramps), an alternative route is not always an acceptable suggestion to customers with confidence barriers such as (but not limited to) Autism.
 In these circumstances, alternative accessible transport required will be arranged without additional charge to the nearest station where confidence levels allow the customer to travel independently.